 Recruitment processes can only tell you so much about a job applicant.
 If an individual is active on social media, surely it is prudent for recruiting employers to examine their online profile to find out more?
-The practice of on-line screening is becoming widespread but, as our employment law specialists explains, employers need to be careful about when they screen and what they do with the information they obtain.
+The practice of on-line screening is becoming widespread but, employers need to be careful about when they screen and what they do with the information they obtain.

 You cannot assume that just because an individual’s social media profile is publicly accessible that you can use it in the recruitment process.
 Whenever and however you obtain information about an individual for recruitment purposes, data protection law requires you to balance the individual’s right to respect for private life against your need to obtain relevant information.’